CodeFromAnywhere/actionschema-migrate/README.md

 # TODO

-- Add support for adding sdk for any (partial) openapi from either file or url
+- ✅ Add support for adding sdk for any (partial) openapi from either file or url
+- Fix the client everywhere so `client.auth("permission")` allows for non-200 status codes without crashing.
+Can I add this into the type?
 - Use this for `actionschema-migrate` as well, as it depends on the `data` and `openapi-tools` microservices.
 - Add support for all other described functionality (see [migration-context](public/migration-context.schema.json))